-A bill in the general assembly of New Hampshire is getting a first hearing Wednesday to separate the law non-commercial use of highways in the state from for profit used by businesses.
+A bill in the general assembly of New Hampshire is getting a first hearing Wednesday to separate non-commercial use of highways in the state from for-profit use by businesses.

 Legislation of this kind of needed in Tennessee to end state government’s abuse of courts, police departments and finally the people themselves who are consumed by the tens of thousands by the judicial industrial complex in each of the state’s 95 counties.

 The New Hampshire bill makes a little-understood distinction between the types of people on the highways across that state.
 There are private users such as employees, family members, individuals, clergymen, charity workers, students and others on private duty and obligation or those using the roads for pleasure (going to the theater, or on vacation).

 On the other hand, there are business users whose principal place of business is the highway.
 This group would include truckers, shippers, haulers, cab companies, logging companies, dump truck operators, courier services, logistics companies and ride-sharing services such as Uber.

 The act “relative to registration of commercial motor vehicles and operator’s/drivers’ licenses” seeks to end police interactions against users in the majority of cars and trucks on the road in New Hampshire whose users are not involved in commerce and not making a profit on the people’s roads.

 The measure codifies distinctions in the law similar to those that exist in the Tennessee Code Annotated and numerous court decisions in the Southern state.
 Tennessee has allowed for 80 years of lawless enforcement against the constitutional property right of travel.
 That right today is being defended in the Arthur Jay Hirsch case.
 May God give Tennesseans a desire to pursue such reforms.

 Highlights of important bill